ElliotKillick/LdrLockLiberator/README.md

 Done!
 Your DLL is built and ready for use!

-As an alternative to WDK, cross-compiling with MinGW would also probably work.
+As an alternative to WDK, compiling with MinGW would also probably work.

 ## License